Herkie Walls- podcast

 Herkie received a double scholarship to the University of Texas for both track and football.
 Finishing at Texas as a consensus choice as an All-Southwest Conference split-end, setting the all-time University of Texas record in average yards per catch.

-As a Longhorn in 1980, he earned a spot on the U.S. Olympic track team and was scheduled to run the 4X 100 relay, but President Carter boycotted the Olympic games held in Russia.
+As a Longhorn in 1980, he earned a spot on the U.S. Olympic track team and was scheduled to run the 4×100 relay, but President Carter boycotted the Olympic Games in Moscow.

 After graduation, he was drafted by the Houston Oilers in the 7th round.
-He was the first receiver picked by the team and played with Houston for four years.
+He was the first receiver the team selected and played for Houston for four years.
 He was then traded to Tampa Bay as a receiver.
 In 1987, the Tampa Bay Bucs asked him to play during the infamous three-game strike period in the NFL.
 He played – and is convinced that his participation left him no chance of catching on with another NFL team.

-After retiring from the NFL, Herkie moved to Orlando and in 1991 joined an AFL Orlando Predators.
+After retiring from the NFL, Herkie moved to Orlando and, in 1991, joined the AFL Orlando Predators.

 WALLS MAKES IT A TRADITION OF CATCHING THE FOOTBALL